 LLM (Master of Laws) in Health Care Law

 Healthcare and medicine is a rapidly advancing area, so its legalities and ethics are in a state of constant debate and review.
-Studying an LLM in Healthcare Law will equip you with the academic theories, legal knowledge and real-world skills to navigate the litigious minefield of healthcare.
+Studying an LLM in Healthcare Law, much like an LLM in Medical Law, will equip you with the academic theories, legal knowledge and real-world skills to navigate the litigious minefield of healthcare.

 This postgraduate specialism is guaranteed to fascinate any enthusiastic lawyer or healthcare practitioner, because almost nothing is clear-cut.
 Logistically challenging, ethically controversial, and professionally confusing issues will be explored, including: organ transplants; the issues of treating children and incompetent adults; patient confidentiality; practitioner and patient relationships of trust and power; mental health policy; legal and ethical challenges at the end of life, and euthanasia; refusal of treatment; clinical negligence; fertility treatment; abortion ethics; and genetic testing.Find LLM programs in Health Care Law